nedialkova-lab/mim-tRNAseq/docs/source/start.rst

 Installation
 ^^^^^^^^^^^^

 To use mim-tRNAseq, it is recommended to install the package using `conda`, preferably in its own environment.
-Significant time improvements can be made to installing mimseq using mamba which we will use within the mimseq environment:
+Significant time and dependency-related improvements can be made to using conda for managing environment and installing mimseq using the Mambaforge_ version of conda Miniforge.
+We recommend installing Mambaforge and then followin the steps below:
 ::
 	conda create -n mimseq python=3.7
 	conda activate mimseq